-4.8.6 The Council will be commissioning a parking strategy for Central Bletchley.
+- 4.8.7 The Council has commissioned a parking strategy for Central Bletchley.
 The strategy will consider demands for parking in the town centre, appropriate future provision of parking in the town centre, the appropriate mix of bay types and lengths of stay and any potential future parking restrictions and enforcement.

-Development of the site will need to take account of the outcomes of this work.

-- 4.8.7 Car parking for the residential uses should be provided in the form of integrated basement or undercroft parking. - 4.8.8 Car and powered two wheelers parking requirements shall be in accordance with the parking standards in force at the time of planning submission.
-Electric vehicle parking points will be expected as part of the car parking provision. - 4.8.9 A development's parking requirement will normally be provided within the development site, or where this is not possible, elsewhere in an agreed location at the developer's expense.
+Development of the site will need to take account of the outcomes of this work. - 4.8.8 Car parking for the residential uses should be provided in the form of integrated basement or undercroft parking. - 4.8.9 Car and powered two wheelers parking requirements shall be in accordance with the parking standards in force at the time of planning submission.
+Electric vehicle parking points will be expected as part of the car parking provision. - 4.8.10 A development's parking requirement will normally be provided within the development site, or where this is not possible, elsewhere in an agreed location at the developer's expense.